Buying a Business in New Jersey — FAQs

 • Representations and warranties from the seller

-• Non-compete and confidentiality agreements
+• Non-competition and confidentiality agreements

-• Lease assignments or new lease agreements
+• Lease assignments or a new lease agreement with the landlord

 • Bill of sale and closing documents